harc007/swe_assistant/_posts/2024-11-12-BigCodeBench.md

 # Introduction
-In the previous post, we saw how popular HumanEval dataset has become as a benchmark for evaluating code generating capabilities of LLMs.
+In the previous [post](https://harc007.github.io/swe_assistant/2024/09/26/Human_Eval_Baseline.html), we saw how popular HumanEval dataset has become as a benchmark for evaluating code generating capabilities of LLMs.
 But, we also saw that the market has started producing LLMs that easily have a pass@1 metric of over 99% which has rendered the HumanEval dataset redundant.
 What next then?
 # The Next Generation of HumanEval
 The reason why the pass@1 metric is so high on the HumanEval dataset is because the tasks are algorithm-oriented whereas the real software development often involves usage of diverse libraries and calling functions defined in the libraries.
 Enter BigCodeBench - the next generation of HumanEval.
 BigCodeBench contains 1140 function-level tasks to challenge LLMs to follow instructions and compose multiple function calls as tools from 139 libraries.
 Each task has 5-6 test cases.
-# How to load dataset
+# Load the dataset
-Below is code to load dataset from huggingface datasets.
+Below is the code to load dataset from huggingface datasets library.
 ```
 from datasets import load_dataset
 bcb_data = load_dataset('bigcode/bigcodebench')
 ```
-The dataset dictionary consists of 4 versions, we can just focus on latest version v0.1.2.
-Now, each of the tasks have a complete_prompt, instruct_prompt, test as the important keys.
+The dataset dictionary consists of 4 versions.
+We can just focus on latest version v0.1.2.
+Now, each of the task haS a complete_prompt, instruct_prompt, test as the important keys.
 The complete_prompt is the code prompt where the LLM is expected to fill in the blanks with code.
 Whereas, the instruct_prompt is more of a conversational style English content that requests for the entire code to be written.
 The test is the test cases for that particular task.
 Lets look at one of the example in detail.
 # Dataset detail
 For the first task, the complete_prompt looks as shown below